 Maximising opportunity to meet the outcomes will be supported through ongoing 'progress interviews' with students to review their Student Profiles and 'evidence of learning' portfolios will be conducted.
-An end-of-program review of the profiles will provide opportunity to negotiate and identify appropriate pathways beyond the program.
+An end-of-program review of Student Profiles will provide opportunity to negotiate and identify appropriate pathways beyond the program, including re-integration into the Year 10 learning program at the College.